 Future generations will rightly hold us to account.

-Talking Rubbish is therefore about the opportunity we take to build our legacy from the resources contained in the materials and parts of the community that tend to gee discarded.
-Microbuisness support for families to help them better control their income, a resource centre for recovering, repurposing and recycling unwanted materials, or the Men’s Shed to provide support and five new meaning to people’s lives is what Talking Rubbish at ME is all about.
+Talking Rubbish is about the opportunity we take to build our legacy from the resources contained in the materials and parts of the community that tend to get discarded.
+Waste Regeneration support for our community, our Te Puna Oranga space; to educate, enable and empower the community to reduce and reuse waste, grow food and reconnect with our environment; a Recovery Room for recovering, repurposing and recycling unwanted items and materials; the Māngere Waterways Project, Māngere Ngahere Project and Pest-Free Māngere/Ōtāhuhu, helping to regenerate the Taiao in our area- this is what Talking Rubbish at ME is all about.

 Unwanted Stuff: Where to take it in Mangere/Otahuhu

 Regenerative Māngere/Ōtāhuhu contacts